rufuslevi/.dotfiles/README.md

 - bat - `cat` smarter alternative written in Rust
 - eza - `ls` smarter alternative written in Rust
 - btop - `htop` alternative with a better and more complete UI
+- pokemon-colorscript - A little script to generate pokemons in terminal

 ##### NuShell
 - [nu_plugin_net](https://crates.io/crates/nu_plugin_net)